niemtec/obsidian-vault-backup/Sleep.md

+---
+tags:
+  - biology
+see also:
+aliases:
+  - sleep
+  - sleeping
+---
 ## Phases of Sleep

 **Stage 1**: Light sleep.
 Slow eye movement and reduced muscle activity.
 (Forms about 5% of total sleep)